 The investments are financed with the capital contribution of its shareholders and liability to related party.
-All the Fund's financial assets, except the bank deposits and loan receivable are non-interest bearing.
+All the Fund's financial assets, except the bank deposits are non-interest bearing.
 As such, the Fund is not subject to significant risk due to fluctuations in the prevailing levels of the market interest rates.
 However, interest income from bank deposits may fluctuate in amount, in particular, due to changes in the interest rates.
-Interest rate from loans receivable is at 2% per annum.
 The Fund does not seek to maximise interest income in view of its policy to achieve a superior risk-adjusted return through medium term and long-term capital appreciation of its investments.
 The impact of a change in interest rate is not expected to be material and therefore no interest rate sensitivity analysis has been disclosed.

-(iii) Price risk
+(ii) Price risk